imawizard/MiguruWM/Readme.md

 ## Features/Caveats
 - Screen is divided into a master and a second pane
-    - layouts are tall, wide, fullscreen and no tiling (floating)
+    - layouts are tall, wide, monocle (fullscreen) and no tiling (floating)
     - forward/backward cycling through windows
     - *no binary space partitioning, no moving in specific directions*
 - Uses Win10's native virtual desktops